Himanshu25102005/Punar-Pustak/README.md

 3. **Open the project**:
    - Simply open `index.html` in your browser to view the website locally
-   - Or use a local development server like Live Server in VS Code
+   - Or use a local development server like Live Server in VS Code.

 4. **Make it your own**:
    - Customize the content, colors, and images to match your vision